spurgj/3155-paper/Paper.md

 # Background #
  In January of 2001, Yee and Rossum proposed a new iterator interface for objects in Python.
-The proposed implementation was an itarator object that allows programmers to loop over objects more easily and elegantly.
+The proposed implementation was an iterator object that allows programmers to loop over objects more easily and elegantly.
 The overarching goal of the proposal can be summarized as follows: performance enhancements for object iteration with respect to dictionaries, files, lists, and other objects implemented as collections and sequences.

 ## Prior to Iterators ##
 Before the advent of iterators in Python, iterating over lists, dictionaries, and collections each required very different syntaxes (see below).
 The pre-iterator syntax typically relies on the use of while loops, in concert with the various means (list[i], dictionary.getValue(i), etc.) for obtaining member values.
 The while loop method requires having as much of the list/dictionary in memory as possible.
 The cache readily accommodates small collections but as the size of the collection grows, it will reach a point where it can no longer entirely fit in the cache.
 This can hamper performance significantly, as the fraction of the collection in the cache must switch repeatedly.
 Iterators do not suffer from this scalability issue.
 An iterator only takes up as much memory as one value at any given time.
 By keeping its cache usage constant and reusing the same space in memory, an iterator operates just as well on millions of values as it does on tens of values.
 [Performance Differences between Lists & Iterators] [diffs]

 [diffs]: http://markmail.org/message/t2a6tp33n5lddzvy